 Four Kingdom System

-Given by Copeland in 1956, the system was based on Monera, Protista, Animals and Plants.
+Four kingdom classification was given by Copeland in 1956, the system was based on Monera, Protista, Animals, and Plants.

 Five kingdom classification